Which pillow is right for me?

 The big questions are....

-how a traditional pillow can be used to provide
+"One's sleep position will dictate how a traditional pillow can be used to provide the appropriate support".

 When lying on the back, a pillow should support the natural curvature of the cervical spine (neck), with adequate support under the head, neck, and shoulders.